knstntn-bv/product-notebook/docs/settings.md

 ## Overview

-The Settings dialog allows users to manage project sharing and generate shareable links for their Product Notebook.
-This enables collaboration by allowing other registered users to view the project in read-only mode.
+The Settings system allows users to manage project sharing, generate shareable links, and control the visibility of archived items.
+Settings are accessible via the Settings dropdown menu in the main application header, with additional options available in the Settings dialog.

+**Settings Menu**: Quick access to toggle archived items visibility **Settings Dialog**: Manage project sharing and generate shareable links for collaboration

 ## Location